 After rating, you'll know where you agree.
 If you disagree on certain items, this may be nothing to worry about.
 If it matters, you may want to pause and spend a minute or two on why you are apart.

-MeetingSphere's rating sheet lists any number of items for rating.
-Rate items could be products, or quotations or the ideas of a prior brainstorming session.
+MeetingSphere's rating sheets list any number of items for rating.
+Rate items could be products, or quotations or the ideas (facts, suggestions) of a prior brainstorming session.
 You paste items to the rating sheet or create them one-by-one.

 The rating method is up to you as MeetingSphere provides all customary rating methods, namely